Gaurav-Sehrawat-Analyst/Bank-Financial-Loan-EDA-Project-/README.md

 Clean and prepare raw data for analysis.
 Use Pivot Tables to summarize and categorize large datasets.
 Create visual charts and dashboards for better understanding of key metrics.
-Perform basic descriptive statistical analysis (mean, median, mode, etc.).
+Perform basic descriptive statistical analysis.
 Identify patterns, trends, and correlations in the data.
 🧮 Tools & Techniques
 Microsoft Excel